Tiffany Healey, DVM

 Laura grew up in Cheyenne and began her career in veterinary medicine in 1998 as a volunteer at a local veterinary clinic.
 She graduated from Bel-Rea Institute of Animal Technology in 1996 and received her license as a Certified Veterinary Technician.
 In 2012, after attending St. Petersburg University, Laura earned her designation as a Certified Veterinary Practice Manager.
 Additionally, in 2012 she established the Veterinary Technician Association of Cheyenne.

-Laura is a member of the Colorado Association of Certified Veterinary Technicians, Veterinary Hospital Managers Association, the Air Force Association, and is the president of the Veterinary Technician Association of Cheyenne.
+Laura is a member of the Colorado Association of Certified Veterinary Technicians, Veterinary Hospital Managers Association and the Air Force Association.

-Laura is married and has three daughters.
-She takes advantage of every chance to enjoy the outdoors, especially a good fishing trip or visit to Estes Park.
-She has a Labrador Retriever, LeDoux, who’s favorite thing is to be around his people (and sugar cookies)!
+Laura and her husband Rob have three daughters.
+They take advantage of every opportunity to enjoy the outdoors, especially a good fishing trip or visit to Estes Park.

 Melissa Liesenfeld, Veterinary Assistant